eltoroit/Testing-Center-Notes/README.md

 # Testing Center (Declarative)

-Now that we have a good understanding of how agents work, and how they can be tested in the **Agentforce Builder**, it's time to take our tests to the next level.
+Now that we have a good understanding of how agents work, and how they can be tested in the **Agentforce Builder**, it's time to take our tests to the next level and test them in the Agentforce Testing Center.

 ## Creating a test